Current COVID-19 cases in BSCSD

 Please note that the Health Insurance Portability and Accountability Act (HIPAA) and other privacy laws restrict the district from disclosing or confirming any personally identifiable information of anyone who has tested positive.
-Anyone in the district who is impacted will be contacted by Saratoga County Public Health Services (SCPHS).
+If you test positive, please contact the Saratoga County Public Health Services Office.

 Parents/caregivers, students, and staff members should continue to:

-- Review the options for vaccination of students and informational resources on our Coping with COVID page.
+- Review the options for vaccination and informational resources on our Coping with COVID page.

-- Wear a mask at all times while in the school buildings except when eating or drinking, and consider wearing a mask when in crowded public spaces.
+- Wear a well-fitted mask at all times while on a bus or in the school buildings except when eating or drinking, and consider wearing a mask when in crowded public spaces.
 No longer required effective March 2, 2022 although individuals may still choose to wear one.

 - Wash hands frequently.